Cambridge-ICCS/cambridge-iccs.github.io/summerschool24.md

 For the RSE Skills we require participants to:
 <ul>
 <li>Have a working Python 3 installation on their system.</li>
-<li>Ideally clone the workshop repository in advance of the session: https://github.com/Cambridge-ICCS/rse-skills-python</li>
+<li>Ideally clone the workshop repository in advance of the session: <a href="https://github.com/Cambridge-ICCS/rse-skills-python">https://github.com/Cambridge-ICCS/rse-skills-python</a></li>
 <li>
 We expect basic programming skills, the ability to read and follow python code, and an enthusiasm to learn better practice - it is worth emphasising that many of the concepts will map across to other languages besides python.
 </li>